 Some of the unused/commented parameters are hmc_stochasticity, hmc_annealing_factor, hmc_discretization, use_hamiltonian_montecarlo, animate_endeffector, animate_endeffector_segment, animate_path, random_jump_amount, add_randomness.

 Difference between plans obtained by CHOMP and OMPL

 Optimizing planners optimize a cost function that may sometimes lead to surprising results: moving through a thin obstacle might be lower cost than a long, winding trajectory that avoids all collisions.
 In this section we make a distinction between paths obtained from CHOMP and contrast it to those obtained from OMPL.

-For scenes containing obstacles, CHOMP often generates paths which do not prefer smooth trajectories by addition of some noise (ridge_factor) in the cost function for the dynamical quantities of the robot (like acceleration, velocity).
-CHOMP is able to avoid obstacles in most cases but it can fail if it gets stuck in the local minima due to a bad initial guess for the trajectory.
+For scenes containing obstacles, CHOMP often generates paths which do not prefer smooth trajectories by addition of some noise (ridge_factor) in the cost function for the dynamic quantities of the robot (like acceleration, velocity).
+CHOMP is able to avoid obstacles in most cases, but it can fail if it gets stuck in local minima due to a bad initial guess for the trajectory.
 OMPL can be used to generate collision-free seed trajectories for CHOMP to mitigate this issue.